FIFA World Cup awards: Official winners (1982–present)

-Unofficial winner (1978 Argentina)
+Unofficial winner (1978)

 A group of journalists and experts selected the best player of the 1978 tournament, and their selection is recognised by the FIFA website.
 FIFA recognises only this selection besides the Golden Ball award.
 Hans Krankl received the same number of votes as Dirceu at the time, and was not chosen as the third best player by FIFA later.